 Welcome to the East Coast Greenway in Massachusetts

 The East Coast Greenway route in Massachusetts passes through a variety of landscapes including downtown Boston, coastal communities, rural farmland, and mill villages from the American Industrial Revolution.
-The route enters Massachusetts from the north in Salisbury, where it is primarily on road until Boston.
-However, many trails are being constructed in this corridor, including the Border to Boston Trail through the Essex National Heritage Area from Salisbury to Danvers and the future Northern Strand Community Trail from Lynn to Everett.
+The route enters Massachusetts from the north in Salisbury.
+Many trails are being constructed in the North Shore region, including the Border to Boston Trail and the Northern Strand Community Trail comprise over 20 miles of completed rail-trail.

-Heading west from Boston to Waltham, the ECG follows the Charles River Bikepath past the Museum of Science (on the Cambridge/Boston line) and the Museum of Industry (in Waltham), as well as past the campuses of MIT and Harvard.
+Heading west from Boston to Waltham, the ECG follows the Charles River Bikepath for twelve miles past the Museum of Science (on the Cambridge/Boston line) and the Museum of Industry (in Waltham), as well as past the campuses of MIT and Harvard.
 From there, the future Mass Central Rail-Trail will take ECG users to the Wachusett Reservoir, just north of Worcester.
 From Worcester to the Rhode Island line, the ECG follows the Blackstone River Bikeway in an historic region that was the birthplace of the American Industrial Revolution.

-An alternate route is being developed to directly link Boston and Providence, RI via Cape Cod (using ferry service between Boston and the Cape).
-Trails that may become part of this alternate include the Old Colony Trail (Mansfield) and the Taunton River Trail (Taunton/Somerset).
+An alternate route is being developed to link Boston and Providence, RI via Cape Cod (using ferry service between Boston and the Cape).
+Trails that may become part of this alternate include the Cape Cod Rail Trail and the Phoenix Rail-Trail (Fairhaven, MA).
 This alternate will cross from Swansea, MA to Warren, RI where the trail will head north along the East Bay Bike Path to Providence.

 27% of the 148 miles that comprise the spine route in Massachusetts are completed as trail, and another 26% are in development.
 The ECGA is working to gain greater political support and funding to advance the Greenway in each of the state’s three subregions: NH to Boston, Boston to Worcester, and Worcester to RI.
 Advocacy groups are growing in strength in each of these areas, which bodes well for Greenway development.